ParallelAgile/CodeBot/codegen-process-guide/domain-modeling/what-gets-generated.md

 Server-side:
 1. JSON Schema files
 2. Swagger/OpenAPI documentation
+3. Application code - business logic, state transitions etc
-3. Server-side REST API which connects to a MongoDB database
+4. Server-side REST API which connects to a MongoDB database

 Each package has its own `README.md` file with setup instructions.
 Additionally, while designed for reuse, the packages form a dependency hierarchy.
 So e.g. the domain classes are the "core" building blocks; the API client libraries use the domain classes; the Redux state management library uses the TypeScript client library; the React web-app uses the Redux client library.

 On the server, the OpenAPI docs build on the JSON Schema files; the REST API uses the JSON Schema for data validation, and "serves up" the OpenAPI documentation via a server endpoint.
+And the REST API uses the Application code.